PhanHuuHieu/meanstack/README.md

-## MEAN Stack Project Final Group 1
+## MEAN Stack Tutorial Application

 This is an application demonstrating the basic components needed for a Single Page Application using MongoDB, ExpressJS, AngularJS, and NodeJS.

+A working example can be found [here](http://www.herokutestapp3z24.com/).
+Additionally, a YouTube tutorial series illustrating how to create this application from scratch can be found [here](https://www.youtube.com/playlist?list=PL3vQyqzqjZ637sWpKvniMCxdqZhnMJC1d).

 ## Requirements